OleHolmNielsen/ITwiki/docs/ZFS_filesystems.rst

 List HPE server's disks
 -----------------------------

-If using a HPE HBA controller, the disks in the system can be displayed using the ``ssacli`` command from the *ssacli* RPM package.
+If using a HPE HBA controller, the disks in the system can be displayed using the ``ssacli`` command from the *ssacli* RPM package, see :ref:`hpe_proliant_smartarray`.
 See the :ref:`hpe_proliant_smartarray` page.

 Example usage may be::